jameshowe/fluentify/README.md

 It also supports indexing into array properties by denoting the index of the item in the array as if it were a property e.g. `$1.list.0`.

-_Note - there are no limitations on how deep query into the object tree, however, please bear in mind that there is work involved in parsing & traversing so performance may be impacted_
+_Note - there are no limitations on how deep you can query into the object tree, however, please bear in mind that there is work involved in parsing & traversing so performance may be impacted_

 #### results(resultset, cb)